course-details-portlet

 Knowledge: At the end of the term, students should understand the process of planning and developing offshore oil and gas fields and some petroleum engineering aspects that govern the operation of such fields.
 Students should be able to describe the lifecycle of oil and gas fields from discovery through the assessment phase, the development phase, field operations and abandonment.
 Students should be able to describe the most common offshore field architectures.
 Students should be able to describe, understand and explain the functionality of the main components of a production system.
 Students should understand the risks, uncertainties and economic factors involved in the development and operation of oil and gas fields.
 The students should understand the depletion performance of a production system, the fundamentals of flow equilibrium calculations and the flow performance of networks.
 Students should understand and recognize the decision variables, objectives and constraints involved in field planning.

 Skills: At the end of the term, the student should be able to perform engineering calculations such as probabilistic estimation of reserves, NPV calculations, flow equilibrium in production systems, flow equilibrium in surface networks.
-Students should also be able to compute production profiles using models of the reservoir and production system, and to analyze applications of subsea boosting.
+Students should also be able to compute production/injection profiles using models of the reservoir and production/injection system, and to analyze applications of subsea boosting.
 Students should be able to define and set up simple optimization problems.
 Computational tools typically used during the course are Excel, Excel VBA, Gap, Prosper, MBAL, Hysys and Python.
 The students should be able to be self-critical and quality control their results, analyze them and perform sensitivity studies.
 The students should be able to develop their own computational tools to study simple cases or to use wisely and critically premade routines and simulators.

 Learning methods and activities